Last Updated: Sep 12, 2019

 - Act 124 requires both applicants applying for an initial license and physicians applying for re-licensure to complete a certain number of hours of opioid-related education.
 Learn more in PAMED’s members-only Quick Consult .

-- Addressing Pennsylvania's Opioid Crisis: What Health Care Teams Need to Know (up to 5.5 CME credits) – This program is divided into five sessions and each session consists of four, 15-minute modules.
+- Addressing Pennsylvania's Opioid Crisis – This program is divided into four sessions.
 The program covers a variety of tools and resources for prescribers and dispensers to better address opioid addiction with their patients.

 Lifeguard, a program of the Foundation of the Pennsylvania Medical Society, offers a Controlled Substance and Opioid Prescribing Educational Program.